Registering to claim free milk

 If you do not have a certificate to upload, we will contact you if we need any further information in order to verify your registration status.

 CMA registered child minders are not currently able to register or claim from the Nursery Milk Scheme because the regulations governing the scheme do not permit this.
-The Department for Education is currently working with the Department of Health (who are responsible for the Nursery Milk Scheme) to examine the options for enabling CMA child minders to claim.
+The Department for Health and Social Care (who are responsible for the Nursery Milk Scheme) will examine the options for enabling CMA child minders to claim.
 Further information will be published via the Nursery Milk Scheme website as soon as it is available.

 Once you have fully registered with the Nursery Milk Scheme you will have access to your online account.
 You can make a claim by logging in to your account and navigating to claims.